songbinliu/movePod/README.md

 # How it works #

+It is difficult to move a Pod controlled by ReplicationController/ReplicaSet, because in the second step of the [**Copy-Delete-Create**] move operation.

+## Problem ##
-It is difficult to move a Pod controlled by ReplicationController/ReplicaSet, because in the second step of the [**Copy-Delete-Create**] move operation, the ReplicationController/ReplicaSet will create a new Pod immediately to make sure there is enough number of Running replicas.
-However, ReplicationController/ReplicaSet also amkes sure that there is no more than desired number of Running replicas.
-So the pod created by our move operation have to compete with the pod created by ReplicationController/ReplicaSet.
+For pods controlled by ReplicationController/ReplicaSet, when one of them is killed, the ReplicationController/ReplicaSet will be get notified, and create a new pod.
+The ReplicationController/ReplicaSet will create a new Pod immediately to make sure there is enough number of Running replicas.
+However, ReplicationController/ReplicaSet also makes sure that there is no more than desired number of Running replicas.
+Since we will create a new Pod too, so the ControllerManager will decide to delete one of the two Pods: the pod newly created by ControllerManager, and the pod created by our MoveOperation.

+## ControllerManager ##
 According to the code of [ReplicationController](https://github.com/kubernetes/kubernetes/blob/release-1.7/pkg/controller/replication/replication_controller.go#L498), when ReplicationController decides which Pods are to be deleted, it will sorts the Pod of the ReplicationController according [some conditions](https://github.com/kubernetes/kubernetes/blob/release-1.7/pkg/controller/controller_utils.go#L726) of the pods.
 The first condition is to check whether a Pod is assigned a Node or not.
 If a Pod is not assigned a Node, then it will be deleted first.
 ```go
 // ActivePods type allows custom sorting of pods so a controller can pick the best ones to delete.